 Here's a nice article from the American Alpine Institute blog that discusses this technique.
 Direct quote and image from the article:

-Lay out a tarp on the ground.
+Lay out a tarp or ground cloth on the ground.

 Place 1 or 2 pads down on top of the tarp.
 Two pads are always better than one.